Congratulations Elaine Oswald, 2025 Volunteer of the Year!

-In early September, a Black Gum tree was donated by the District and planted at Patriot Park in Lexington in Robert’s honor.
-The Lexington Park staff helped with the planting and will maintain the tree in the coming years.
+Each volunteer of the year picks a public location for a tree to be planted in their honor and Elaine chose Liberty Park due to all the interest in revitalization of the Park.
+In August, a Green Gable Black Gum tree was donated by the District and planted.
+The Mansfield Park staff helped with the planting and will maintain the tree in the coming years.

-Richland SWCD plants a tree in honor of the volunteer of the year because Robert and other volunteers are committed to soil and water health and a tree provides long-lasting benefits.
+Richland SWCD plants a tree in honor of the volunteer of the year because Elaine and other volunteers are committed to soil and water health and a tree provides long-lasting benefits.
 In addition to providing shade and adding beauty to an area, trees reduce the amount of stormwater runoff which helps reduce erosion and pollution in our waterways.
 Native trees are adapted to our climate, require less watering, and their strong roots help hold soil in place.

 Black Gum trees are native to the Eastern United States including Ohio, other than in the drier counties in the northwestern part of the state.
 A Black Gum tree also goes by the name Tupelo.
 Each fall the tree will be bathed in beautiful scarlet and orange hues.
 Although hardly noticed by humans, the flowers and fruit are a good source of nectar for bees and food for birds.
 As it grows, it will contribute to the beauty of the park to be enjoyed by Leonard and Kathy, their family, our community, and future generations.